Today is the first time I am doing a comparison between 2 drones and neither of them are made by DJI, that being the Parrot ANAFI and the Autel Evo.

 Personally, I stick to DJI models for now.

-Especially now that the Mavic Pro 2 is out, that is my drone of choice out of all the portable, good drones out there.
+Especially when it comes to something like the Mavic 2 Pro (I also own an Autel Evo 2 Pro as well as 5 other drone models), that is my drone of choice out of all the portable, good drones out there.
 Certainly it’s far more expensive than these 2 models, but at the same time you have a lot of choices to pick from.

 Simplified, let me conclude on this vs post like this: